HoneyBook

 Choose vCita if your business runs on appointments and you need robust scheduling on every plan, SMS reminders and marketing campaigns, or a simple client portal.
 It is the better fit for consultants, coaches, healthcare providers, and home service businesses.

 The short version: HoneyBook is deeper on sales and contracting. vCita is stronger on scheduling and client communication.
-Both leave gaps once project work begins -- neither offers real project management or time tracking.
+Both leave gaps once project work begins, as neither offers real project management or time tracking.

 Online scheduling and booking

 Scheduling is where these platforms diverge most clearly.
-It is vCita's core feature and HoneyBook's add-on.
+It is vCita's core feature and a secondary capability in HoneyBook.

 HoneyBook